matias-vazquez/SistemasEmbebidos/LSE05/README.md

 $ sudo make check
 $ sudo make install
 ```
-5. To verify the installation, go inside the bcm2835-1.58 folder and locate the folder with the name src.
-From the Terminal, insert the next command to go to this subfolder and introduce the following commands:
+7. To verify the installation of the library, locate the folder *src* inside your library folder, and introduce the following commands:
 ```
 $ make
 $ sudo ./test
 ```
-6. IF SOMETHING GOES WRONG.
+8. IF SOMETHING GOES WRONG.
 On terminal, type in:
 ```
 $ sudo raspi-config
 ```